The Caucasian Chalk Circle

 The Caucasian Chalk Circle (Der kaukasische Kreidekreis) is a play by the German modernist playwright Bertolt Brecht.
 An example of Brecht's epic theatre, the play is a parable about a peasant girl who rescues a baby and becomes a better mother than the baby's wealthy biological parents.

 The play was written in 1944 while Brecht was living in the United States.
-It was translated into English by Brecht's friend and admirer Eric Bentley and its world premiere was a student production at Carleton College, Northfield, Minnesota, in 1948.
+It was translated into English by Brecht's friend and admirer Eric Bentley.
+After Bentley failed to have it programmed at the University of Minnesota, where he taught, it was premiered by his student, Henry Goodman, in a student production at Carleton College, Northfield, Minnesota, in 1948.
 Its first professional production was at the Hedgerow Theatre, Philadelphia, directed by Bentley.
 Its German premiere by the Berliner Ensemble was on October 7, 1954, at the Theater am Schiffbauerdamm in Berlin.

 The Caucasian Chalk Circle is one of Brecht's most celebrated works and one of the most regularly performed 'German' plays.
 It reworks Brecht's earlier short story "Der Augsburger Kreidekreis."
 Both derive from the 14th-century Chinese play The Chalk Circle by Li Xingdao.

 Plot summary

 Prologue

 Brecht, in his typical anti-realist style, uses the device of a "play within a play".
 The "frame" play is set in the Soviet Union around the end of the Second World War.
-It shows a dispute between two communes, the Collective Fruit Farm Galinsk fruit growing commune and the Collective Goat Farmers, over who is to own and manage an area of farm land after the Nazis have retreated from a village and left it abandoned.
+It shows a dispute between two communes, the Collective Fruit Farm Galinsk fruit growing commune and the Collective Goat Farmers, over who is to own and manage an area of farm land after the Germans have retreated from a village and left it abandoned.
 A parable has been organised by one group, an old folk tale, to be played out to cast light on the dispute.
 The Singer, Arkadi Tcheidse, arrives with his band of musicians, then tells the peasants the parable, which forms the main narrative, and intertwines throughout much of the play.
 The Singer often takes on the thoughts of characters, enhances the more dramatic scenes with stronger narration than simple dialogue, and is responsible for most scene and time changes.
 Often the role is accompanied by several "musicians" (which incorporate music into the play itself) that help the Singer keep the play running smoothly.
 At the end he states that the land should go to those who will use it most productively, the fruit growers, and not those who had previous ownership.